raimohanska/harmaja/README.md

 - Dynamic content passed to components as observable properties
 - Directly embed Observables in JSX, resulting to "surgical" DOM updates
 - Written in Typescript.
 Type-safety considered a high priority.
-- Uses [Lonna](https://github.com/raimohanska/lonna) for observables at the moment.
-Has script for switching to Bacon.js.
-Should be able to switch to other implementations as well.
+- Support [Lonna](https://github.com/raimohanska/lonna) and [Bacon.js](https://baconjs.github.io/) for observables at the moment.
+You can select the desired library by imports (see below).
 - Strongly inspired by [Calmm.js](https://github.com/calmm-js/documentation/blob/master/introduction-to-calmm.md).
 If you're familiar with Calmm, you can think of Harmaja as "Calmm, but with types and no React dependency

 Published on NPM: https://www.npmjs.com/package/harmaja